Mulan12¦ 4K, Blu-ray, DVD

-With it still getting a theatrical release in some countries, albeit pending the severity of COVID-19, Disney’s latest has gone straight to Disney+ in both North America and in the UK.
-That’s not to say its free however, as it appears on the UK service as a premium option and is available to watch for £19.99.
-So the question remains, is Mulan worth the moolah?
+With it still getting a theatrical release in some countries, albeit pending the severity of COVID-19, Disney’s latest went straight to Disney+ in both North America and in the UK.
+That’s not to say it was free however, as you then had to cough up £19.99.
+Now, it's available to keep on the sparkly digital format of your choice, bo the question still remains, is Mulan worth the moolah?

 Growing up in rural china is Mulan (Yifei Liu).
 Her father Zhou (Tzi Ma) is well respected in the village, and is known as a bit of a war hero, with the injuries to prove it.

 With the Emperor (Jet Li) learning of an imminent threat from the north, he sends out a decree that every family in the land shall have one male conscripted to help protect the dynasty.
 Zhou, despite his age and physical disabilities is more than ready to fight for his country, particularly as he only has two daughters.
 Mulan however, has other ideas.

 She decides that to protect her father, she will pretend to be male and run off to join the army, so that he doesn’t have to.
 And that’s exactly what she does, fleeing in the middle of the night, changing her appearance to look more masculine, and sets about army training.

 It’s quite a challenge for Mulan – not the combat training, as she’s already well versed on the techniques of fighting – but pretending to be a man, surrounded by the male of the species, certainly means she has her work cut out for her.

 She needs to be focused however, as the enemy approaching are set on ending the Emperor’s reign once and for all.